 Who’s Getting Smart?

-Smart kiosks offer real-time information like upcoming events and wayfinding, with messages that can be easily changed remotely and often.
+Kiosks offer real-time information like upcoming events and wayfinding, with messages that can be easily changed remotely and often.
 For this reason, real-life applications are cropping up anywhere you might find larger groups of people gathering or moving about.

 There is a big opportunity here.
 Wayfinding, what’s happening in the neighborhood, just a place to plug in your phone for a few minutes and learn about the local points of interest – that is a taste of the value added by smart kiosks strategically located in cities.
 Tourists and residents alike can benefit from this kind of gathering place and point of information gathering.